 By default, SSL ports for Common Secure Interoperability Version 2 (CSIv2) and Security Authentication Service (SAS) are dynamically generated.
-In cases where you need to fix the SSL ports on application servers, click Servers > Application Servers > server_name > End Points.
-Configure the following ports to be fixed.
+In cases where you need to fix the SSL ports on application servers, click Servers > Application Servers > server\name > End Points.
+Provide a fixed port number for the following port or ports.
 A zero port number indicates that a dynamic assignment is made at run time.